LaraTaverniers/KTANE-Helper/README.md

 * v1.7.4 - Minor fixes
 * v1.7.3 - Hebrew translation (by Shplupen)
 * v1.7.2 - Many fixes on the updating system
-* v1.7.1 - Supports Windows, Linux and Mac OS X
+* v1.7.1 - Supports Windows, Linux and Mac OS 10.9 (or higher)
 * v1.6.5 - Minor fixes
 * v1.6.4 - Show the path to follow for the "Maze" module
 * v1.6.3 - Ability to cancel with the "Backspace" key (in some modules)